 "...the south-China branch of the New China News Agency and the South China Daily in Guangzhou were told to use the word tongbao (compatriots) and not huaqiao (overseas Chinese) to refer to the Chinese residents of Hong Kong and Macau.
 The “people referred to were [consequently] ‘drawn’ towards Beijing, and not ‘pushed’ in the direction of London and Lisbon.”13"

-Both the People's Republic of China and Taiwan try to win the Overseas Chinese through extensive propaganda and practical interventions.
+Both the People's Republic of China and the Republic of China tried to win the Overseas Chinese through extensive propaganda and practical interventions.
+These interventions often caused conflicts with local regimes.
+See Burma and Overseas Chinese.

 The political role of the Overseas Chinese...